LaFriska/sugar-isa/specifications.md

 - Decimal: `1234`
 - Binary: `0b0110111`

-Sugar uses two immediate values, arithmetic, logical and memory operations uses an `imm16`, while branching and function calls use `imm26`.
+Sugar uses immediate values of three different widths, arithmetic, logical and memory operations uses an `imm16`, except the set and not instructions, which use `imm22`, while stack instructions, branching and function calls use `imm26`.

 ### Comments